inside

 Journal Citation Reports Training & Support - Web of Science Group (clarivate.com)

-There is a method called "Open Access" that makes papers widely available to the public free of charge in order to have them read by a large number of readers.
+There is a method called "Open Access" that makes papers widely available to the public free of charge in order to have them read by a large number of readers (see also: III.3).
 However, malicious publishing activities such as soliciting paper submissions only for the purpose of earning Open Access submission fees without conducting proper peer review and quality control as an academic journal are considered to be a problem.
-Please refer to the following documents for more information.
+Please refer to the following webpage for more information.

 III.3.
 Make the paper open access